 An enhanced life vision evolves from a strong identity.
 It develops from our imagination’s efforts at discovering or coming to realize our purpose.
 Our purpose, as I define it, is a sweet spot.

 What we value intersects with our passions, beliefs, and what’s best for all of us – the greater good.
 But this “super-state” must involve texturing our mind.
-It must bolster our efforts at developing what’s important to us and cultivating the Good Life.
-Meditation continues to be a foundational part of my process.
+It must bolster our efforts to develop what’s significant and meaningful to us and cultivate the Good Life.
+Reading, writing, and meditation continue to be a foundational part of my process.